 The Phoenix Suns announced Tuesday that they have hired Ryan McDonough as their new general manager.

-The 33-year-old McDonough spent the last decade with the Boston Celtics, including the past three as assistant general manager.
+The 33-year-old McDonough spent the past decade with the Boston Celtics, including the past three seasons as assistant general manager.

 "Ryan distinguished himself among an impressive group of candidates for our GM position," Suns president of basketball operations Lon Babby said.
 "His natural leadership and communication skills will serve the Suns well.
 And, his prodigious work ethic and ability to identify talent will enable us to take full advantage of the 10 draft choices, including six in the first round, that we have over the next three years.
 We welcome his championship pedigree to our organization."